ljmartin/drug_binding_site/README.md

 3) `system_setup.ipynb`: System setup.
 This combines the drug system with the membranated protein system, and gradually releases constraints on the protein over ~25 ns.
 Drug molecules have a pairwise repulsive bias that drops off exponentially with distance to prevent aggregation.
 If using with solvated protein only, change z_range to mirror x_range and y_range i.e. minmax of protein coordinates, instead of lipid coordinates.

-4) Determine the binding site by any means possible.
-Suggest removing the protein restraint completely, or at least replacing with a alpha-carbon only restraint.
-Use any combination of simulated tempering, generalised-REST, metadynamics, etc to determine binding site.
+4) Determine the binding site.
+Suggest removing the protein restraint completely, or at least replacing with an alpha-carbon only restraint.
+Use any combination of simulated tempering, generalised-REST, metadynamics, etc.

 https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html